-The date for the autumnal equinox is Thursday, September 22, 2022, signifying the official arrival of fall in the northern hemisphere.
+The date for the autumnal equinox is Saturday, September 23, 2023.
+The equinox signifies the official arrival of fall in the northern hemisphere.
 (Goodbye, summer!
-Move over for my favorite season!)
+Move over for my FAVORITE season!)

 Besides pumpkin spice everything returning to our palate, this is a great time to recognize the temporary balance and gradual transition in the natural cycle.
 Many cultures celebrate Mabon and the autumn equinox.